somnambulist-tech/collection/README.md

 The Collection supports __call() that proxies through to invoke() allowing methods to be called on all object items.

-The Collection maintains an internal "dirty" flag that is changed when the collection is modified.

 Nested arrays are automatically converted to new Collections when accessed.

 #### Other Notes

-This Collection does not allow adding duplicate values to the Collection.
+This Collection does not allow adding duplicate values in the Collection.
 They can be set on create, but calls to add() or offsetSet() will ignore the value.

 ### Available Methods

-#### Static Methods
+#### Factory Methods

  * collect() create a new Collection statically
+ * collectionFromIniString() create a Collection from an ini style string
  * collectionFromString() split an encoded string into a Collection
+ * collectionFromUrl() given a URL returns a Collection after using parse_url()
+ * collectionFromUrlQuery() converts a URL query string to a Collection using parse_str()
  * convertToArray() attempts to convert the variable to an array
  * explode() explode a string into a Collection